filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __description:__ tells the bounce handler where to forward those messages it can not identify as email bounces but can be related to a specific target (recipient, guest).
 The received message is forwarded as message/rfc822 attachment.
 Updated in 2.6.
 * __mandatory:__ no
 * __type:__ string or keyword
-* __permissible values:__ "sender": relay to recipient's transfer owner or guest owner. "admin": relay to admin email address. "support": relay to support_email (setting to this means that support_email must also be set), or "someaddress@domain.tld": an explicit email address to forward these types of mails to.
+* __permissible values:__ "sender": relay to recipient's transfer owner or guest owner. "admin": relay to admin email address. "support": relay to support_email (setting to this means that support_email must also be set), or "someaddress@example.org": an explicit email address to forward these types of mails to.
 * __default:__ "sender"
 * __available:__ since version 2.0
 * __1.x name:__